-I received my PhD in biophysics from UCSF in the lab of James Fraser, where I developed methods for the building and validating atomic models generated from single particle electron microscopy, as well as investigating the mechanisms of activity of mammalian chitinases.
+I received my PhD in biophysics from UCSF in the lab of James Fraser, where I developed methods for the building and validating atomic models generated from single particle electron microscopy.
+I also developed novel computational analysis tools for time-resolved x-ray scattering experiments as well as investigating the mechanisms of activity of mammalian chitinases.

-Beyond my scientific interests, I am excited about food and cooking, coffee, 3D printing, and games (tabletop, board, and video games all qualify).
+Beyond my scientific interests, I am excited about food and cooking, coffee, 3D printing, and games.